Trump hits point of no return as Democrats ready impeachment articles

 Of course, Trump could not do it alone.

-An underappreciated wrinkle of Trump's his political genius is his ability to assemble an uber loyal band of sidekicks and henchman willing to harness their reputations to his survival.
+An underappreciated wrinkle of Trump's political genius is his ability to assemble an uber loyal band of sidekicks and henchmen willing to harness their reputations to his survival.

 Barr again deflects for the President